Energy, Climate, and Technology Policy

 For predoctoral candidates, recent recipients of a Ph.D. or equivalent degree, visiting scholars, and researchers at the junior faculty level.

-Applications for the 2025-2026 fellowship cycle are closed.
+Applications for the 2026-2027 fellowship cycle are now open.

-Research Areas for 2025-2026:
+Research Areas for 2026-2027:

 Energy Innovation and Decarbonization Policy for the United States and China

 The project’s broad goal is to understand the interactions between policies and technologies as the world tries to decarbonize the energy system while addressing concerns about security, reliability, equity, and cost.
 Fellows will conduct research that provides actionable insights to policymakers, companies, investors, and society on how technology and policy innovation can accelerate progress towards a decarbonized energy system.
-We are interested in proposals exploring large-scale carbon management, decarbonizing transportation, carbon capture and sequestration, renewable hydrogen, other renewables, energy efficiency in buildings, geopolitical considerations, and the operation and modernization of the electricity grid.
+We are interested in proposals exploring large-scale carbon management, decarbonizing transportation, carbon capture and sequestration, renewable hydrogen, other renewables, energy efficiency in buildings, financing energy transitions and climate-change adaptation, geopolitical considerations, and the operation and modernization of the electricity grid.
 Fellows will support our research on policy implementation and regulatory options to scale new clean energy technologies in the United States and China; research should focus on technologies that have the potential to make a significant contribution to national efforts to reach a goal of complete decarbonization of the economy by 2050-2060.

-Private Capital to Climate Finance
+Global Capital to Climate Finance Fellowship

 Expectations